 - Loss of Consortium: Legal spouses of an injured person may be able to recover compensation for the negatively altered marital relationship.

-Under the concept called Constructive Knowledge, a tree owner may be found liable (responsible) for injuries caused by his tree if evidence shows a “reasonably prudent person” should have been aware of the tree’s dangerous condition.
+Under the Constructive Knowledge concept, a tree owner may be liable (responsible) for injuries caused by his tree if evidence shows a “reasonably prudent person” should have been aware of the tree’s dangerous condition.
 A personal injury attorney with experience in tree accident cases will have the necessary expertise to present a compelling argument that a property owner should have known about the dangerous tree condition.Who Must Pay for Damages Caused by Modesto Tree Accidents?

-Injury on Private Property: A private property owner (this includes homeowners) is required to prevent harm from occurring on his or her property.
-If the owner knew or should have known of a dangerous tree on the property, as discussed in more detail in the section above, the owner will be found negligent, and therefore responsible for damages.
-The private property owner has a duty to regularly inspect trees on the property and perform the maintenance necessary to keep the trees in a safe condition.
+Injury on Private Property: A private property owner (including homeowners) is required to prevent harm on his or her property.
+If the owner knew or should have known of a dangerous tree on the property, as discussed in more detail in the section above, the owner will be found negligent and responsible for damages.
+The private property owner must regularly inspect trees on the property and perform the maintenance necessary to keep the trees safe.

-Injury on Public Property: Inverse Condemnation is the legal concept that says a public entity is responsible for damages if an injury caused by a falling tree or branch occurs on its land, and the tree had been planted as a “public improvement.”
-There is no requirement of negligence under Inverse Condemnation liability.There are Strict Time Limits to File a Claim
+Injury on Public Property: Inverse Condemnation is the legal concept that says a public entity is responsible for damages if an injury caused by a falling tree or branch occurs on its land.
+The tree had been planted as a “public improvement.”
+There is no requirement of negligence under Inverse Condemnation liability.There are Strict Time Limits to Filing a Claim

 The time in which a personal injury claim has to be settled or a lawsuit filed in the state of California is two years.
 This is called the statute of limitations.
 A lawsuit must be filed, or the claim must be settled before the second anniversary of the date of injury.

-Injury on Public Property: If the injury happened on public property, the time in which the claim must be settled or filed is far shorter than two years, and is usually only a matter of months.
+Injury on Public Property: If the injury happened on public property, the time the claim must be settled or filed is far shorter than two years and is usually only a matter of months.
 It is critical that anyone injured as a result of a tree accident on public or government property promptly seek experienced legal counsel to protect their rights.

-Modesto, California is home to an extensive urban forest.
-It is a designated Tree City USA, which is a nationwide program that gives recognition to cities with excellent urban forestry programs.
+Modesto, California, is home to an extensive urban forest.
+It is a designated Tree City USA, a nationwide program that recognizes cities with excellent urban forestry programs.